 - If you have negative equity (you owe more than what your property is worth), selling won’t be the best option for you financially, and you should think about other options.

 What is the process?

-The first step in selling a home with a mortgage is to work out how much of your mortgage is left to pay.
+The first step in selling a house before the mortgage is paid, is to work out how much you have left to pay.

 Your mortgage lender will want to make sure that your loan is paid in full before someone else moves into the property, and this will be their main priority.